-Supporting the point of view that “we simply need to increase test scores” can hardly result in anything worthwhile, as it will only end in a “solution” composed of ”better” standards, more tests, and stricter curriculums in order to “catch-up” with the rest of the world.
-(All of which, speaking as a recent graduate, we hardly need more of.)
+Supporting the point of view that “we simply need to increase test scores” can hardly result in anything worthwhile as it will only end in more “solutions” composed of “better” standards, more tests, and stricter curriculums in an effort to “catch-up” with the rest of the world.
+(All of which—speaking as a recent graduate—we hardly need more of.)

-This traditional point of view, along with the educational system we’ve been reinforcing for more than a century, fundamentally rests on the foundation that we treat each and every student as an interchangeable part.
+This traditional point of view—the educational system we’ve been reinforcing for more than a century—fundamentally rests on the foundation of treating each and every student as an interchangeable part.

 We force our youth into taking virtually all the same classes, subject them to the same standardized tests, and judge their future worth and potential off an average.
 In doing so, we bring smart students down to an average level, ignore average students, make under-achieving students feel absolutely hopeless, and leave brilliant students unchallenged and completely unmotivated.
 By destroying this natural variation we suppress the best parts of our human condition; the unique strengths and individualistic tendencies that lie within all of us.

-While this process may work great for manufacturing parts in a factory, it is a death sentence to a future generation that will be dependent on innovation and adaptive thinking to stay competitive in the world.
+While this process may work great for manufacturing parts in a factory, it’s a death sentence to future generations that will be dependent on innovation and adaptive thinking to stay competitive (read: relevant) in the world.